 Anyone who thinks the .243 Winchester will die will have to wait a long time.
-The rifles chambered for it number in the millions, and ammunition is plentiful and cheap.
+The rifles chambered for its number in the millions, and ammunition is plentiful and cheap.
 Many a novice hunter has taken their first deer with the mild, accurate .243.
-It’s also used by experienced hunters who appreciate this dual purpose cartridge’s virtues.
+It’s also used by experienced hunters who appreciate this dual-purpose cartridge’s virtues.

 Cartridge Details: The .223's and .204

 Since its arrival, the .204 Ruger has given the time-proven .22-250 a serious challenge for best varmint round.
-It shoots flat and hammers critters which weight less than 80 pounds.
+It shoots flat and hammers critters which weigh less than 80 pounds.
 It’s just not a proper big game cartridge despite the fact it nudged past the .223 in this test.
-It doesn’t generate enough energy, and has too low an SD, to make reliable, ethical kills on bigger animals.
+It doesn’t generate enough energy and has too low an SD to make reliable, ethical kills on bigger animals.
 It is a specialist cartridge with a focused mission.

 I prefer bigger cartridges for medium and large game than the ones assembled here.
 I don’t like cartridges with “just enough” power.
 When I choose a big game round, I look at the minimum energy needed at the range I intend to shoot and then add 20% for the unforeseen factors which always crop up on actual hunts.